Tyferse/C_Cpp_public/README.md

-# Cpp_public
+# C_Cpp_public
-All my stuff written on C++ programming language.
+All my stuff written on C/C++ programming language.
-(All code copied from this repository is protected.
-What will you say will be used against you in court)).
+Use it for writing your sh*t on CATS or informatics.